icknominious/Spell_Organizer_5e_Pub/README.md

 ## Spell_Organizer_5E

 Thank you for visting this repo.
 Hosted within is the early stage of a Spell Organizer app I'm making for mobile platforms.
 It lets you search a database of spells, add them to a spell list, and view the list as a series of swipable cards.
 The goal is to let users experience the closest thing to a hand of physical cards while enjoying the benefits of a digital medium such as sorting and persistent spell lists.
 Basic use cases are present but, overall, I rate the app as 25% complete.
-It has not been published yet being so earyl in development.
+It has not been published yet being so early in development.

 ### Implemented Features